-Cancel the automatic setup wizard that appears the first time you run the Administrator.
+Cancel the automatic setup wizard that appears the first time you run the administration interface.

-Close the Administrator interface and stop the Server service in the Services dialog box (in the Windows control panel).
+Close the administration interface and stop the Server service in the Services dialog box (in the Windows control panel).

-Create the necessary account(s) for the EFT Server service and assign the appropriate permissions.
+Create the necessary account(s) for the EFT service and assign the appropriate permissions.

-Restart the Server service and login using the administrator interface.
+Restart the Server service and login using the administration interface.
 You will be prompted to activate your serial number.
-Be sure to contact the GlobalSCAPE customer service team or your account manager so that we can adjust your account on our activation and registration server; otherwise, the registration server will think that the serial number is being used by the other computer.
+Be sure to contact the Globalscape customer service team or your account manager so that we can adjust your account on our activation and registration server; otherwise, the registration server will think that the serial number is being used by the other computer.